natbat/pillarpointstewards/README.md

 ![CleanShot 2023-08-17 at 11 44 49@2x](https://github.com/natbat/pillarpointstewards/assets/9599/e34582d9-9939-4658-a27a-8e448c843849)

+Now you should **sign in with your Google account** to create a user.

-Start a new terminal window running and run this command:
+To upgrade that user to an admin, start a new terminal window running and run this command:

 ```bash
 ./manage.sh shell_plus